GarciaInes/Scrum-Mastering/Review/Antipatterns.md

 Too big of baglock, covering too much in one seating should be an energising review of top items in the backlog. <br/>
 After all the review is a working session not a talkshow/presentation.

+##### Boring!
+Either the lack of attendance start showing, or the energy in the room is fading, or the review feel is dragging...
+Spice it up!
+* Instead of a 1 direction demo, you can even put it in hands of a stakeholder to play with it and see what surfaces!
+* Rather than showing a boring bug fix just update thats the case and move on value functionality,
+* show your tangible progress as a team and do it so with passion.
+* Have afine line for dragging discussions diverting the focus of the session, park them and follow up later (the PO is a great champion to do so)

 ## “Working software is the primary measure of progress.” - Agile Manifesto

 ### WATCH OUT